Hamza53Hazem/frontend-assessment/README.md

 ## Repository Setup

-1. **Fork or clone this repository** to your own GitHub account.
+1. **Fork this repository** to your own GitHub account.
-2. Implement the assessment in your fork/clone.
+2. Implement the assessment in your fork.
 3. Ensure the project is **fully runnable** with either `npm` or `yarn`.
 4. Deliver a **GitHub repository** containing your completed work, including:
    - All implemented code
    - Updated README if necessary
    - Clear instructions to run the project

-> The deliverable should be a repository that can be cloned and run locally without additional setup.
+> The deliverable should be a **URL of your forked repository** that can be cloned and run locally without additional setup.

+**Do NOT clone this repository directly for submission.**

 ---